THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 For this purpose, the Internal Audit Department provides independent and objective assurance and consultancy intended to improve business operations by means of a systematic, professional approach directed at creating added value and through the assessment and development of internal control, risk management and governance processes.

-The Supervisory Body for Moncler S.p.A. was established by the Board of Directors on 28 March 2014, and its mandate was renewed on 10 May 2016.
+The Supervisory Board for Moncler S.p.A. was established by the Board of Directors on 28 March 2014 and its mandate was rened on 21 April 2022.
 The body consists of 3 members:

-– External Consultant and President: Lorenzo Mauro Banfi
+– External Consultant and President: Carlo Alberto Marchi

 – Member and Head of Internal Audit: Riccardo Greghi